Ideas Union

 A group of Australian (mostly) creative professionals (from PR, marketing, engineering, IT, finance, ag science etc.) who've had commercially viable ideas stolen from them many times in the past by companies who often say things like 'There's 50 lawyers on level 7 – do you have deep pockets?'.

-We believe in most professional associations' values and feel that we need to be confident that Ideas Union members are of a high standard, and besides, we the founders of Ideas Union, are members of our relevant professional associations.
-If we are to regularly win court cases, it sure would help if all members are of a required standard.
+we, the founders of Ideas Union, are members of our relevant professional associations.
+If we are to regularly win court cases, it sure would help if all members are of a required high standard.

-Accountants, advertising agents, agricultural consultants, architects, barristers, botanists, builders, cartographers, chefs, chemists, chemical engineers, chiropractors, copywriters, dieticians, designers, developers, doctors, electrical engineers, garden designers, horticulturalists, human resources, illustrators, inventors, IT consultants, lawyers, marketers, mechanical engineers, mediators, medical device makers, neuro-scientists, nurses, nutritionists, physio-therapists, policy writers, psychologists, public relations, occupational therapists, sculptors, software builders, surgeons, surveyors, systems designers, trainers, vets, writers, zoologists – if we have not mentioned your profession, please advise and we will add it.
+These: Accountants, advertising agents, agricultural consultants, architects, barristers, botanists, builders, cartographers, chefs, chemists, chemical engineers, chiropractors, copywriters, dieticians, designers, developers, doctors, electrical engineers, garden designers, horticulturalists, human resources, illustrators, inventors, IT consultants, lawyers, marketers, mechanical engineers, mediators, medical device makers, neuro-scientists, nurses, nutritionists, physio-therapists, policy writers, psychologists, public relations, occupational therapists, sculptors, software builders, surgeons, surveyors, systems designers, trainers, vets, writers, zoologists – if we have not mentioned your profession, please advise and we will add it.

 Because fundamentally we think a good idea should be profitable for the inventor.
 We've invented the concept – so we should be able to benefit from its operation.
 We must stick to our values, your values – that you deserve to be paid for your ideas.
-FYI, it won't be so profitable...there's a lot of costs running a business like Ideas Union.
+FYI, it may not be so profitable...there's a lot of costs running a business like Ideas Union.